asenfter/fp-test/README.md

-# fp-test
-Test fastparquet python package
+In this repo fastparquet python package is testet.